Includes 9 cannabinoids and 9 terpenes.

 In contrast, Analytical 360's HPLC method has been proven reliable for decades and is considered the analytical industry's most widely accepted workhorse.
 Our method employs HPLC with ultraviolet detection in order to provide the most comprehensive, accurate and reproducible results.

-Analytical 360 is the only Cannabis Analysis Lab in Washington State to use HPLC technology.
+Analytical 360 was the first Cannabis Analysis Lab in Washington State to use HPLC technology.
 We currently test flowers, concentrates, edibles, tinctures and topicals for CBG-Acid, CBG, ∆9THC-Acid, ∆9THC, ∆8THC, CBN, CBD-Acid, CBD and CBC.
 More cannabinoids will be added as reference samples become available.
 We also include 9 Terpenes with each Potency test.

-Multi Solvent Residue Test and Microbial Analysis are also available.
+Multi Solvent Residue Test, Microbial Analysis, and Genetic Tests are also available.